 At FLO we are strong believers in clinchers.
-The advances in clincher tires over the last few years have made them comparable, if not better then tubulars tires.
+The advances in clincher tires over the last few years have made them comparable, if not better, than tubulars tires.
 As a training wheel, we think it only makes sense to offer clinchers.
-There's no need to glue, flats only cost a few dollars and they are just easier to deal with.
+There's no need to glue, flats only cost a few dollars, and they are just easier to deal with.

 6. Very Affordable Pricing

 Our motto at FLO has always been to charge what we have to.
 From day one we've been open about designing and selling wheels at affordable prices.
 Even though our FLO 60 and 90 sets retail for $898, we realize that this is still a lot of money.
 With the FLO 30, we wanted to offer something that was even more affordable than our current product line.
 Here is our estimated pricing below.
 We are pretty excited about this.

 Rear FLO 30 Clydesdale: $274